 Overall objective of the project

-The objective of the project is to digitize the label information and images of North American lichen and bryophyte specimens (Canada, the continental United States and Mexico).
-This project is a contribution towards the Lichens, Bryophytes and Climate Change NSF Thematic Collections Network.
-You can check more on the initiative in the following site: http://lbcc1.acis.ufl.edu/
+The objective of the project was to digitize and image the labels of North American lichen and bryophyte specimens (Canada, the continental United States, and Mexico).
+This project was a contribution towards the Lichens, Bryophytes and Climate Change NSF Thematic Collections Network.

 The role of the FLAS Herbarium

-Our role as part of the consortium is to contribute with the digitization of the Florida collections that are important because they potentially fill gaps of the tropical and sub-tropical ecosystems that may be especially susceptible to climate change effects.
-We are going to image and process the specimens of the following Florida Herbaria:
+Our role as part of the consortium was to contribute with the digitization of the Florida collections that are important because they potentially fill gaps of the tropical and sub-tropical ecosystems that may be especially susceptible to climate change effects.
+We imaged and processed the specimens of the following Florida Herbaria:

 Acronym Institution Approximate number